 Inhale, and gradually lower yourself down into a deep lunge until your front thighs are parallel to the ground.
 Your chest should be up and your back should be straight.
 Make sure your knees do not go past your toes.
 You can keep your arms by your sides or out in front of you to find balance.

-Your torso should be as close to being upright as possible, it should not be too far forward, too far back, or being rounded.
+Your torso should be as close to being upright as possible, it should not be too far forward, too far back, or rounded.
 To ensure correct torso position, your core should be engaged at all times and your hips should be squared and facing forward.

-Your rear foot should not be too far from the torso as this will make your lower back arched, this will pull your hips into an anterior tilted position which puts lots of stress on your lower back.
+Your rear foot should not be too far from the torso as this will make your lower back arched, this will pull your hips into an anteriorly tilted position which puts lots of stress on your lower back.
 To fix this, you should adjust your foot distance to find that sweet spot between your feet being too close and too wide from each other.
-This will keep your body in a good form where your torso is upright, front foot planted firmly, and your front knee always be behind your toes and will remain stable throughout this movement.
+This will keep your body in a good form where your torso is upright, your front foot planted firmly, and your front knee always behind your toes and will remain stable throughout this movement.

 This is a powerhouse of a leg workout that targets your quads and glutes.
 Unilateral exercise increases muscle activation which increases muscle growth in the lower body area, giving you tight and rounded glutes.

-Bulgarian Split Squats puts less load on your spine because you're doing the exercise one leg at a time, which puts more weight on your front leg, whilst taking load off your spine, giving it a chance for rest and recovery.
+Bulgarian Split Squats puts less load on your spine because you're doing the exercise one leg at a time, which puts more weight on your front leg, whilst taking a load off your spine, giving it a chance for rest and recovery.
 This rest is called spinal deloading.
 Exercises such as barbell squats often compress your spine (which is not a bad thing!), but sometimes it’s great to give your spine a chance to relax and recover with some deloading.

-If you are training at home, or you are travelling and you have no access to gym equipment, this exercise is great because all you'll need is a little space with an elevated surface such as a chair and you’ll be able to perform Bulgarian Split Squats.
+If you are training at home, or you are traveling and you have no access to gym equipment, this exercise is great because all you'll need is a little space with an elevated surface such as a chair and you’ll be able to perform Bulgarian Split Squats.

-If you are new to this exercise, you should perform 5-8 reps on each leg for 4 sets, 3 times a week.
+If you are new to this exercise, you should perform 5-8 reps on each leg for 4 sets, 2 times a week.

-Once you get stronger you want to aim for 12-16 reps on each leg for 4 sets, 3 times a week.
+Once you get stronger you want to aim for 12-16 reps on each leg for 4 sets, 2 times a week.

-Eventually, after 3-4 weeks, you will be accustomed to bodyweight and should progress to doing weighted Bulgarian Split Squats.
+Eventually, after 3-4 weeks, you will be accustomed to body weight and should progress to doing weighted Bulgarian Split Squats.
 You will see real results in the definition of your legs once you do this.
 Perform weighted variation for 10-12 reps on each leg, for 4 sets, 3 times a week.

 Deficit Bulgarian Split Squat is a great way to further target your quads and glutes.
-It has additional benefits of increasing unilateral leg stability, and mobility through a larger range of movement.
+It has the additional benefit of increasing unilateral leg stability, and mobility through a larger range of movement.
 You will need an elevated surface such as a small bench or a stool where you will place your front foot on.